pgattu/TeslaIntegration/README.md

 ```

 ### 3. Email Notifications Setup
 Email notifications are optional.
 However, if you want email or text message notifications, then your computer must be setup to send emails.
+For instructions on setting up your Raspberry Pi to send emails using Gmail's SMTP service, see https://github.com/pgattu/TeslaIntegration/wiki/Email-Notifications-Setup.

 ### 4. Alexa Notifications Setup
 Alexa notifications are optional.
-However, if you want Alexa notifications, then you must complete the setup steps at https://github.com/pgattu/TeslaIntegration/wiki/Alexa-Notification-using-Notify-Me.
+However, if you want Alexa notifications, then you must complete the setup steps at https://github.com/pgattu/TeslaIntegration/wiki/Alexa-Notifications-Setup.

 <hr></hr>